docker/docs/datacenter/dtr/2.4/guides/user/manage-images/index.md

 Since DTR is secure by default, you need to create the image repository before being able to push the image to DTR.

-In this example, we'll create the 'golang' repository in DTR.
+In this example, we create the 'golang' repository in DTR.

 ## Create a repository